15 Best LinkedIn CRM Tools for 2026

 No. LinkedIn Sales Navigator is a prospecting and intelligence tool, not a CRM.

 It’s ideal for lead generation, tracking buying signals, managing saved leads, and accounts.
-But it doesn’t handle deal stages, follow-ups, sales tasks, forecastin,g or revenue reporting, and so on.
+Deal stages, follow-ups, sales tasks, forecasting, and revenue reporting all live elsewhere.

 If you’re using LinkedIn for casual networking, maybe not.